qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

   decimal separator to write in coordinates.
 Defaults to 15 (note: for Lat Lon coordinates 6 is considered enough).
 Truncation will occur to remove trailing zeros.
-* :guilabel:`RFC7946` by default GeoJSON 2008 initial version will be used.
+* :guilabel:`RFC7946` by default GeoJSON 2008 will be used.
   If set to YES, then the updated RFC 7946 standard will be used.
   Default is NO (thus GeoJSON 2008).
   See https://gdal.org/drivers/vector/geojson.html#rfc-7946-write-support for